Model Inputs¶

 - The code that generates

-will handle conversion from fertilizer amount and type to mass of N and C allocated to different pools.
-In PEcAn this is done by thePEcAn.SIPNET::write.configs.SIPNET()
+events.inwill handle conversion from fertilizer amount and type to mass of N and C allocated to different pools.
+In PEcAn this is done by thePEcAn.SIPNET::write.configs.SIPNET()function.

 Tillage¶